 When you let go of control, you allow space for acceptance, balance, and peace.
 Whether you believe in God, or the energy of the universe, there are much bigger forces at play than you could ever imagine.

 Your success, your happiness, your health, your LIFE and so many of the good things in life come to you from miraculous sources.

 So as you work toward your goals, allow yourself the space to let go of control.
-Let life take you and work its magic.
+Allow life take you and work its magic.
 And if something negative and unexpected happens, expect that life is propelling you to exactly where you need to be.